 The Tortosa Festival is essentially popular in nature, with the traditional dance for local festivals, a procession and offering to the saint, the Cosso Iris confetti battle, group contests and a range of concerts, as well as fireworks and bangers.
 Many of these events are accompanied by the sound of the typical dolçaina flute and drums.
 Most importantly, thanks to the crowds in the street, enjoying the events and the great weather make the Festes de la Cinta the best way to bring the summer to a close.

-The city's other great celebration, the Renaissance Festival (Festa del Renaixement) takes place on the third weekend of July.
+The city's other great celebration, the Renaissance Festival (Festa del Renaixement) takes place in July.
 It is a historical reenactment festival that transports us back to the Tortosa of the 16th Century, an age of great splendour in the city, when it was a political, economic and cultural centre of the Crown of Aragon.
 Over the course of four days, surrounded by the architectural heritage, the old quarter is transformed.
 The banners, flags and other decorative elements, along with the musicians and artists from all over the country and beyond, and the old-style camps and taverns ensure a faithful historical recreation for our journey through time.
 The Renaissance Festival is well-known for its quality, historical accuracy and the great participation of the public.
 It has been declared a Festival of National Tourism Interest.